 On February 2014, I decided to put up this blog after some friends pushed me to write travel guides for the places I’ve visited.
-My photos looked OK anyway, they said, so better get them out of Facebook and put them on my own website.
+My photos looked OK, they said, so better get them out of Facebook and put them on my own website.

-After many failed attempts in blogging, I was doubtful.
-I’ve tried writing about personal reflections, PowerPoint presentations, training techniques, and anything under the sun.
-Blogs that saw a few posts, and then met their untimely death.
+I’m not new to blogging.
+I’ve tried writing about personal reflections, PowerPoint, training tips, and anything under the sun.
+All blogs saw a few posts, and then met their untimely death.
+And after many failed attempts, I was doubtful.

 Still, I took the challenge.
-To try again, for the nth time, to eternalize a travel blog—with only a crude camera phone and tons of faith that there would be many sober nights for writing—was a brave decision I made in my career.
+To try again for the nth time to eternalize a travel blog—with only a crude camera phone and tons of faith, that hopefully there would be many sober nights for writing—was a brave decision I made in my career.
 It worked, fortunately.
 Slowly, one trying-hard photo after another got published, the writing got more flavor, and the photography more tolerable.

 The blog, it lived happily ever after.

 M I L E S T O N E S